saintsal/daoistry/content/mindsets/fractals.md

 Self-coordination works better, but only in smaller groups.

 There's a mathematical phenomenon behind this.
-Consider how many handshakes are for a group of a given size to all be in agreement.
+Consider how many handshakes are needed for a group of a given size to all be in agreement.

 ![](/img/handshake-rule.png)